Ms-Njuguna/Phase-1-Project/README.md

 # Phase-1-Project

-# The Beauty Edit
+# Verdara

 A sleek, single-page web application built with **HTML, CSS (Tailwind + custom)**, and **vanilla JavaScript**, powered by the [Makeup API](https://makeup-api.herokuapp.com/).
-This project allows users to browse curated beauty products by brand, explore product details, and submit an order with total price tracking — all in an intuitive and polished UI experience.
+This project allows users to browse beauty products by brand , price or product type, add item to cart, and checkout an order with total price tracking.

 ---

 ## Features

-- **Dynamic product display** filtered by selected beauty brands.
+- **Dynamic product display** filtered by beauty brands, price and product type.
-- **Product cards** with hover-triggered descriptions and shade previews.
+- **Product cards** with product details and add to cart buttons.
-- **Order summary section** that:
+- **Cart** that:
   - Lists selected products.
   - Calculates and updates total price.
-  - Allows item removal.
+  - Allows item removal and increase of quantity.
-  - Submits order with validation + form reset.
+  - Submits order with prompt + cart reset.
 - **Responsive design** with polished styling and subtle transitions.
 - **Asynchronous API fetching** using `fetch()` and JSON handling.
 - **No page reloads** — fully single-page interface (SPA behavior).